Kyuu-Ji/htb-write-up/carrier/alternative-way-carrier.md

 ## Getting SSH Password by adding an Interface

 After getting access to the first router _(AS100)_, there is another way to gain access to the main box instead of the **BGP Hijack attack**.
-By adding an IP to the interfaces of the router, the FTP connection will be sent directly to this device:
+By adding an IP to the interfaces of the router, the FTP connection will be sent directly to this device.

 Creating the route as before:
 ```markdown